Rocka06/MorphonAddon/README.md

 - Copy the `addons/morphon` directory into your project's `addons` folder and you are all done!
 - **If you want to use the library with C# the path to the addon must be `res://addons/morphon` or it won't work**

-## Limitations

-- Built-in resources (like SpriteFrames) are not serialized directly, and they are only saved by their paths if they are not local to scene.
-- Only scripts inheriting from `Resource` or implementing the required methods are fully supported for serialization.

 ## License